Inbibo/shift_docs/docs/reference/shift_catalogs/standard.md

 # standard
 A catalog to work with standard Python operations.
 It provides logic to perform loop iterations and create scriptable Python nodes.
-It also includes operators to read/write JSON files, operate with lists, strings, dictionaries and more.
+It also includes operators to read/write JSON files, operate with lists, strings, dictionaries, regular expressions and more.

+---
 ## ConditionEquals
 <span style="color: yellow"><i>Beta operator</i></span>